al-mohad/contact-selector/README.md

 # contact_selector

-A new flutter plugin project.
+A Flutter plugin for picking a contact from the address book.

 ## Getting Started